 Hi, I'm Angie Hudson, and I have been legally blind since college, over 30 years now.
 Every struggle and challenge in my life has brought me to this dream of opening Esteamed Coffee!
-I have a passion for giving people with disabilities , like me, a respected, public place in our local community.
-Esteamed Coffee is also the dream of my good friend, and Co Founder, Tamara Lapsley, a Speech Language Pathologist.
+I have a passion for giving people with disabilities -- like myself -- a respected, public place in our local community.
+Esteamed Coffee is also the dream of my good friend and Co -Founder, Tamara Lapsley, a Speech Language Pathologist.
 With her decades of experience, Tamara is highly skilled to be the Training Director for the dozens of employees and volunteers with disabilities whom we will hire.

-We were just awarded a $5,000.00 grant from the Duke Energy Foundation for our Workforce Development Training Program which will ensure that our new employees are comfortable and confident before we host our Grand Opening.
+Esteamed Coffee, Inc., became a 501(c)(3) nonprofit on May 1, 2019.
+Together with our Board of Directors, we are now pushing to complete our fundraising by late spring, 2020 so we can open our shop this fall.
+We were awarded a $5,000.00 grant from the Duke Energy Foundation for our Workforce Development Training Program which will ensure that our new employees are comfortable and confident before we host our Grand Opening.

-To date, we’ve raised about $70,000 towards our goal of $275,000.
-With this GoFundMe goal of $67,500, you can help us reach the halfway mark ($137,500) in our journey to the finish line!
-With your support, we know we can make it to the grand opening of Esteamed Coffee!What's the Problem?
+The pictures at the bottom of the page show our September and December fundraisers with some of our potential employees.
+I've also included a rendering of what we'd like our coffee shop to look like.
+We hope to have a semi-private space for groups to hold many types of gatherings and an outdoor seating area as well.
+To date, we’ve raised about $98,000 towards our goal of $275,000.
+With this GoFundMe goal of $39,000, you can help us reach the halfway mark ($137,500) in our journey to the finish line!
+With your support, we know we can make it to the grand opening of Esteamed Coffee!

 Creating new employment opportunities for those with disabilities like me is just a TOOL we are using to literally change lives in many other ways.
 I know firsthand the isolation and lack of opportunities to interact with others and build relationships and a sense of being part of the community.
 As a person with a disability, I know that I have a lot to offer, and Esteamed Coffee is part of reaching my personal potential.
 I’m confident many others would be striving towards their personal potential if they could have a job at Esteamed Coffee.
 For some, it may be volunteering to greet customers and wipe tables for a few hours a week.
 For others, it may be working as a cashier or barista for above minimum wage per hour.
 We will do our best to adapt to the needs of each individual.
 For all, we will ESTEAM their unique worth as a person.

 How Can Opening A Coffee Shop Help?

 So, why are so many dollars needed?
 Good question.